Sof-Vokh

-Our 4th weekend of immersion in Yiddish will be held from Friday 20 to Sunday 22 June 2025.
-Tickets are on sale now and can be purchased here.
-Reduced early bird prices are available until April 12.
+Our 5th weekend of immersion in Yiddish will be held from Friday 26 to Sunday 28 June 2026.
+Tickets will go on sale soon.

 Once again, the Sof-Vokh will take place at Hillscourt, a hotel and conference centre built in 1897 and located in the lush green surroundings of the Lickey Hills outside Birmingham and within easy reach of a railway station.
-This year the Sof-Vokh has exclusive use of the centre, which will become a true enclave of Yiddishland for the duration.
+The Sof-Vokh has exclusive use of the centre, which will become a true enclave of Yiddishland for the duration.

 The retreat brings together around 60 attendees of all ages from across the United Kingdom, Europe and farther afield, including a range of language backgrounds from keen learners to native speakers.
 It’s a fantastic opportunity to meet fellow Yiddishists and reconnect with old friends.